comharris/readme/docs/how_i_think.md

 2. **I'm influenced by facts, data and new perspectives.** If you show me facts, data or a framing that brings me to a different conclusion, I can change my view on something quickly.
 I work best with people who are comfortable having a dialog.

 3. **I'm an extrovert.** My energy increases when I'm communicating with other people (including on video calls, via messaging and in person).
 When I am working alone for long periods of time, my energy decreases.
+Depending on the mix of introverts and extroverts in a conversation, I try to adjust my style to make the most of our time together.

 4. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
 Each has their history, parameters, dynamics and opportunities.
 Understanding history and current state informs the future.
 The song [the Hook](http://www.avclub.com/article/why-hook-by-blues-traveler-is-actually-a-pretty-ge-83392) by Blues Traveller is a wonderful example of understanding music as a system.

-5. **I aspire to be logical.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
+5. **I aspire to be logical, while acknowledging that human thinking is largely emotional.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
 I believe emotions help us arrive quickly at potential solutions, and once delivered logic must vet our analysis and conclusion.
 If I have a strong first impression about something (good or bad), I try to not let it over influence my final decision.

 ## B) How I behave